hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMAddCalendarDialog.class/README.md

-A SCMAddCalendarDialog is a window that allows the user to add a new SCMCalendar.
+A SCMAddCalendarDialog is a window so that a user can add a new calendar.